 Chestnuts are unlike most other nuts because they're quite soft.
 Their flavor is subtly sweet with earthy notes, and when made into "butter," it spreads very smoothly.
 In fact, since I made this the other day, I've been spreading it on sourdough toast every morning, with a drizzle of honey.
 It's SO good!

-Learning how to make chestnut butter couldn’t be easier!
+Learning how to make chestnut butter is easy!

 Roast and peel chestnuts (up to two days ahead of time).
 Here's how to do that.

 Blend the chestnuts for 30 seconds in a food processor.